 Avoid ryegrass, phalaris and fescue dominant lush pastures which are considered high risk pastures, as well as rapidly growing clover in spring.

-If your pasture or hay quality IS poor, a supplement providing a good balance in protein, vitamins and minerals such as Feramo Every Horse can be given- Ferarno Every Horse also prowdes a good source of biotin and methionine for maintaining healthy hooves.
-Additional protein from soybean, canola meal, cracked lupins or faba beans can also be added to the horse‘s diet.
+If your pasture or hay quality is poor, a supplement providing a good balance in protein, vitamins and minerals is a good option.
+Additional protein from soybean, canola meal, cracked lupins or broad beans can also be added to the horse‘s diet.

 Feed up to 2% of your horse's body weight (10 kg/day for a 500 kg horse] per day as low quality, low sugar forage.
 If your horse requires supplemental feeding, use a feed containing sugar and starch levels of less than 12%.